 The following documents may also be required:

-Please note that the distributed Help # 25 is not a valid document.
 Before the submission of documents, the current birth certificate is provided, in the absence of the father, a dash should be in the appropriate box; Also, if the child has only one parent, you need to document the reason for the absence of the second.

 It is freely available on the official website of Austria and is available for download.
-In the old versions of 10-11 pages, the new ones consist of 9 pages: on a larger scale, the differences between them are few and both are accepted in the CC.
+In the old versions of 10-11 pages, the new ones consist of 9 pages: on a larger scale, the differences between them are few and both are accepted in the VC.
 The questionnaire should be printed on a quality, clear printer (preferably a color version), accurately and legibly filled with block letters (use a ballpoint pen).
 The language of filling can be English or German, at your discretion.
 In field 1 (upper left corner) your photo is stuck, and in field 2 (the upper right corner) you will need to sign in the presence of an employee who will accept your documents.

 We recommend taking a clean (spare) copy of the questionnaire with you to the consulate if you find any mistakes or inaccuracies and need to rewrite it (as the edits are not allowed).